 Be recognized by Medaille College as a leader in the academic community

 Become part of a fun and energetic group

 Become an elected officer

 Participate in events and activities, as an active member of SOEFTC

 Provide feedback and suggestions

-Please contact the advisor for more information:
+Please contact the chapter counsellors for more information:

 Once you've earned your undergraduate education degree, you have five years to obtain your master's degree for professional certification in New York State.
 Medaille offers master's degrees in Elementary Education, Literacy, Adolescent/Secondary Education and Students with Disabilities.
 Our academic dean, department chairs and program directors are happy to meet with current and prospective students.

 Medaille College is currently pursuing accreditation of its educator preparation programs by the Association for Advancing Quality in Educator Preparation (AAQEP).
 Pursuant to §52.21 of the Regulations of the Commissioner of Education, the educator preparation programs offered by Medaille College are considered to be continuously accredited for purposes of meeting the New York State requirement that all such programs maintain continuous accreditation.

 Ability of Completers to Meet Certification and Additional State Requirements